ut-amrl/plunder/README.md

 ---
 # Example Usage
-We have provided three example settings: 1D-target, 2D-highway-env, and 2D-merge.
-Please see each of these folders for an extended usage guide and example results.
+We have provided five example tasks: 1D-target, 2D-highway-env, 2D-merge, panda-pick-place, and panda-stack.

+Please see each of these folders for an extended usage guide.

 ---
 ## Project Organization
 This project is roughly split into the following components:

 - **simulation/** - for simulating demonstrations given a ground-truth ASP
-- **particleFilter/** (expectation step) - runs a particle filter to get a set of most likely high-level actions
+- **particleFilter/** (expectation step) - runs a particle filter to get a set of most likely action labels
-- **pips/** (maximization step) - runs a program synthesizer to generate the program that is maximally consistent with the given high-level actions
+- **pips/** (maximization step) - runs a program synthesizer to generate the program that is maximally consistent with the given action labels
 - **synthesis/** - runs the EM-loop, alternating between expectation and maximization steps
 - **system.h** - fully defines the discrete-time Markov process given *domain.h* and *robot.h*
 - **utils.h** - useful functions for general use